-Cardo Systems Goes Beyond: Introducing A New Standard In Motorcycle Helmet Innovation
+CARDO SYSTEMS GOES BEYOND: INTRODUCING A NEW STANDARD IN MOTORCYCLE HELMET INNOVATION

+All-New Cardo BEYOND Helmet Represents Two Decades of Innovation Culminating in a Groundbreaking Fusion of Safety, Sound & Intuitive Technology

-SYDNEY, AUSTRALIA & WILLINGTON, NEW ZEALAND – Media OutReach Newswire – 30 October 2025 – Cardo Systems, the leader in wireless communication solutions for powersports riders, proudly introduces BEYOND GTS and BEYOND GT, the brand's first-ever fully integrated sport-touring motorcycle helmets.
+PLANO, Texas, Oct.
+29, 2025 /PRNewswire/ -- Cardo Systems, the leader in wireless communication solutions for powersports riders, proudly introduces BEYOND GTS and BEYOND GT, the brand's first-ever fully integrated sport-touring motorcycle helmets.
 The BEYOND line of helmets deliver the convergence of two decades of innovation in rider connectivity and four years of advanced R&D, focused on creating the most advanced integrated helmet on the market.
 More than just a helmet, Cardo BEYOND delivers a new-generation riding companion engineered to protect, connect and elevate every ride.

 Among its many innovations, BEYOND debuts the world's first 53mm helmet speakers, precision tuned by Cardo Sound Labs for unmatched clarity and power.
 An Active Noise Cancellation system purpose-built for motorcyclists to combat fatigue and hearing loss is another global breakthrough.
 The introduction of the first-ever helmet health indicator continuously monitors and reports on the helmet's condition, giving riders real-time insight into the integrity of their gear.
 BEYOND continues to set industry firsts with features never before seen in a helmet– upgradable tech modules, a detachable battery with wireless charging, automatic on/off functionality, and a customizable button, to name but a few.